-A documentary film award is making the news recently and that’s not something that happens that often.
-The reason behind the splash isn’t so much the film itself, but the technology with which it was made.
-Water with life is an environmental documentary but what makes it unique is how it’s filmed.
+A documentary film has been making waves in the industry as of late.
+The reason behind the splash isn’t so much the film itself, but rather the technology with which it was produced.
+Water With Life is an environmental documentary, breaking ground as the first documentary to utilise 8K technology.

 Gold Remi Award

-The WordFest Huston festival is one of the oldest of such festivals in the country and it plays a big role in establishing a film in the industry and helping it find the audience.
-It focuses on independent film and on video production in general, that goes beyond the film industry itself.
+The WordFest Huston festival is one of the oldest in the country, playing a massive role in establishing films in the industry.
+The festival focuses on independent film and video production.
+This year’s selection was made from a lineup of 4,500 applicants. of such festivals in the country and it plays a big role in establishing a film in the industry and helping it find the audience.

-The film was produced by Japan’s NHK Enterprises and a team of over 50 professionals.
-The filming took one year and nine months and it cost approximately $1 million.
-It was a pioneering project for the Delta Foundation and it has let to this company funding two other such films both with the environmental message and theme.
+The film was produced by Japan’s NHK Enterprises alongside a team of over 50 industry professionals.
+Filming took one year and nine months to complete, with a budget of approximately $1,000,000.
+It was a pioneering project for the Delta Foundation, and has led the company to fund two additional films with similar environmental themes.

-Delta also cooperated with large museums to hold non-profit screening events to display the film with its very own 37,000-lumen 8K projector.
-Unfortunately, there are no new viewings due to the covid19 outbreak.
+Delta has also cooperated with large museums to hold non-profit screenings, displaying the film with its very own 37,000-lumen 8K projector.
+Unfortunately, no new viewings are planned at present, due to the ongoing COVID-19 outbreak.